azhon/AppUpdate/README-EN.md

 ### Version update record

-* v2.8.0（2020/02/21）
+* v2.9.0（2020/04/08）

-  * Fix LogUtil even null pointer problem
-  * Optimized FileProvider to be built into the framework
+  * Optimized FileProvider to be built into the framework，simple to use.
-  * Optimize the judgment of apkVersionCode

 #### [More update records click here to view](https://github.com/azhon/AppUpdate/wiki/更新日志)